 1. Set your minimum

-Now is probably not the time to be chasing your ideal or demanding perfection in your weekly routine.
+When life throws a crazy curve ball – it’s probably not the time to be chasing your ideal or demanding perfection in your weekly routine.
 I often refer to times like this, as ‘survival mode’, as opposed to ‘thriving mode’.

 Survival mode means taking things back to basics.
 Simplifying.
 Minimising.
 Obviously survival mode is not where we want to stay long term, but for the short term it is where we find ourselves from time to time.
 Like that time I started full time high school teaching, and that time I became a new mum, and that time my 10 month old got sick with croup, and that time I started a new business with a FIFO husband and a 12 month old child.
 Survival mode is not meant to last forever, but it can help get you through the TOUGHER times without burning out.